 The Literary Journalism program is generously supported by:

 Rogers Communications Chair in Literary Journalism Endowment Fund

 Your program fee includes a single bedroom on the Banff Centre campus for the duration of your program.

 Get connected with other artists on campus and focus on your projects in a creative environment while we take care of the day-to-day essentials.

 Using a credit-based system to dine on campus, our flexible meal plans allow you to select meals according to your own needs during your stay.

-The program includes a commission of $2000 award for participants.
-To qualify for the award, you are required to arrive with a fully reported and typed first draft of your project, and must complete a final, publishable draft of between 5000 and 7500 words by the time you leave.
+The program includes a commission of a $2,000 award for participants.
+To qualify for the award, you are required to arrive with a fully reported and typed first draft of your project, and must complete a final, publishable draft of between 5,000 and 7,500 words by the time you leave.

-The program includes a $750 CDN grant towards your travel costs to and from Banff.
-This will be paid when you provide your travel receipts to us after you've arrived at The Banff Centre.
+The program includes a $750 CAD grant towards your travel costs to and from Banff.
+This will be paid when you provide your travel receipts to us after you've arrived at Banff Centre.

 This program offers opportunities to showcase your work-in-progress in one of our performance venues.